 Need gas on the way home from an out of town meeting?
 Where are the “gas stations near me?”

-Consumers performing searches for products and services in their immediate vicinity are highly motivated and ready to spend.
-They expect that clicking on a local listing will offer them the information needed to complete their task, and may want to know whether the store is open or closed right now (or when they plan on visiting) and how to get there.
+Consumers performing searches for products and services in their immediate vicinity remain highly motivated and ready to spend.
+They expect that clicking on a local listing will offer them the information needed to complete their task.
+Additionally, they may want to know whether the store is open or closed right now (or when they plan on visiting) and how to get there.
 They may want to make sure a certain product is in stock, or click-to-call and book an appointment or ask a question.

 Duplicate listings impact the brand in a number of ways:

-- New listings are created often by entities outside of your own marketing ecosystem, and you’re never sure which listing a searcher will see
+- Entities outside of your own marketing ecosystem often create new listings.
+However, you’re never sure which listing a searcher will see

 - Incorrect listing information undermines search engine trust in your brand, negatively affecting your rankings